 When students compose they learn to connect with their music, they get a crash course in theory, they reinforce rhythm practice and much, much more; all things that are easily accomplished with quick composing activities and all things that should not be passed over in a piano lesson.

-As mentioned earlier, the important thing to remember is that if you are trying to incorporate composing into each and every lesson, your focus should not be on completing a masterpiece… not even close!
+The most important thing to remember is that if you are trying to incorporate composing into each and every lesson, your focus should not be on completing a masterpiece… not even close!
 In fact, when I compose weekly with my students we simply focus on creating a single motive… it’s only a bar of music and it becomes the backbone of any piano piece.

 Here’s How It Works: